Lovette-Duke/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. This task "Bye bye My first directory" is in the script 9-firstdirdeletion.
 10. This task "Back to the future" is in the script 10-back.
 11. This task "Lists" is in the script 11-lists.
+12. This task "File type" is in the script 12-file_type.